FX drag calculator:

 Most investors focus on TER first.
 For non-US investors converting currencies regularly, the priority order is usually different.

 Don't convert back and forth because you're switching tickers, plans, or brokers.
-Each round trip costs twice.
+Every round trip costs money on both legs — converting EUR→USD, then USD→EUR when you change plans, then EUR→USD again, burns the spread three times before a single return is earned.
 One setup, left alone, beats endless re-optimising.
 Decide once and stay.

 Deposit in your base currency, convert deliberately at low cost, hold the foreign currency balance, and buy from it.
 IBKR lets you do this at ~0.03% — one convert covers many purchases without repeated friction.